slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought o create interest."
 -- Winston Churchill*

+> *"The secret to public speaking is to speak as if you were alone."
+-- Naval Ravikant*

 > *"Always say less than necessary."
 -- Kevin Kelly*